Bob the Angry Flower: Background

-Notley is the son of politician Grant Notley, a former leader of the Alberta New Democratic Party, and the brother of Rachel Notley, the current leader of the Alberta New Democratic Party and former Premier of Alberta.
+Notley is the son of politician Grant Notley, a former leader of the Alberta New Democratic Party, and the brother of Rachel Notley, the former leader of the Alberta New Democratic Party and former Premier of Alberta.

 Reception

 Bob the Angry Flower was referenced by science fiction writer Michael Swanwick in a September 2002 short story about an encounter with Notley.
 Swanwick writes, "Bob the Angry Flower experiences all emotions at exaggerated levels.
 He builds giant killer robots, he deploys world-destroying lasers.
-He is sort of like your id with an unlimited budget."
+He's sort of like your id with an unlimited budget.
+The cartoons involve irrational and surreal menaces that are resolved, usually, through abrupt changes of mood and subject."

 Licensing

 Notley has released his Bob the Angry Flower work under an original license.
 The license only enables sale of T-shirts with Bob the Angry Flower material from CafePress stores, and also requires that the image is sent to Notley, and by implication the link of the relevant CafePress store.
 In 2006, Bob the Angry Flower was released as a collection by Tachyon Publications.